-Seedling to Christmas tree.
+Seedling To Christmas Tree.

 During the summer, the trees are carefully sheared to keep their shape.
-The trees will grow in the fields until they are about 8-12 years old.
+The trees will grow in the fields until they are about 8-12 years old and range in size up to 12 feet.
 While the trees are growing, they provide a home for many wild birds and small animals.
 They also create clean air for us to breathe.

 Live Potted Trees